Ahmed-AG/k8s-quick-start-tutorial/lab2.md

-# LAB 2: deployment files
+# LAB 2: Building a sample application

-Kubernetes configuration files are YAML or JSON files used to define and manage Kubernetes resources, such as pods, deployments, services, etc. These files contain specifications that describe the desired state of the resources you want to create or modify within a Kubernetes cluster.
+Kubernetes support building infrastrucure using configuration files.
+K8s configuration files are YAML or JSON files used to define and manage Kubernetes resources, such as pods, deployments, services, etc. These files contain specifications that describe the desired state of the resources you want to create or modify within a Kubernetes cluster.

 Here are some key components and sections commonly found in Kubernetes configuration files:
 - API Version: Specifies the version of the Kubernetes API that the object uses.